 The Company and its subsidiaries conduct a diverse array of businesses including finance, investment, life insurance, banking, asset management, auto-related business, real estate, and environment and energy.
-We execute our funding activities by borrowings from financial institutions, funding from capital markets (such as through issuances of bonds, medium-term notes or commercial paper and securitization of loans receivables and other assets) and deposits.
+We execute our funding activities by borrowings from financial institutions, secured borrowings on securities lending transactions, funding from capital markets (such as through issuances of bonds, medium-term notes or commercial paper and securitization of loans receivables and other assets) and deposits.
 Financial assets and liabilities, which the Company and its subsidiaries have, are mainly subject to credit risk, market risk and liquidity risk (risk relating to funding).
 We manage each of these risks according to its characteristics.